 Bottom-up approach

-• Let $\mathcal{T}_n$ the set of all trees of $n$ vertices, $\mathcal{G}_n$ the set of all graphs with $n$ vertices, and $\mathcal{G}_{n, m}$ the set of all graphs with $n$ vertices and $m$ edges.
+We use $\mathcal{T}_n$ to denote the set of all trees of $n$ vertices, $\mathcal{G}_n$ the set of all graphs with $n$ vertices, and $\mathcal{G}_{n, m}$ the set of all graphs with $n$ vertices and $m$ edges.
 We shall assume the vertices of these graphs are labeled $1, \ldots, n$.

-• For any $T \in \mathcal{T}_n$, we define $\mathcal{U}_T := \left\{ G \in \mathcal{G}_n : T \subseteq G \right\}$ and refer to it as the universe of $T$.
+For any $T \in \mathcal{T}_n$, we define $\mathcal{U}_T := \left\{ G \in \mathcal{G}_n : T \subseteq G \right\}$ and refer to it as the universe of $T$.
 Thus, the universe of $T \in \mathcal{T}_n$ is the set of graphs spanned by $T$.

-• Let $\Lambda(n) = \{ \{ x, y \} : x, y \in \{ 1, \ldots, n\} \}$, the set of all possible edges in a graph of $n$ vertices.
+Let $\Lambda(n) = \{ \{ x, y \} : x, y \in \{ 1, \ldots, n\} \}$, the set of all possible edges in a graph of $n$ vertices.

-Prüfer sequence
+Prüfer sequences

 The Prüfer sequence of $T \in \mathcal{T}_n$ is a word over the alphabet $\Sigma = \{0, \ldots, n - 1\}$ of length $n - 2$.
 Prüfer proved that there is a bijection between $\mathcal{T}_n$ and $\Sigma^{n-2}$ (which incidentally provided a nice proof of the fact that there are $n^{n-2}$ distinct trees of $n$ vertices).
+We will use random Prüfer sequences to construct random trees.

 Let $T_2$ denote the unique tree of two vertices.
 Let $L$ be the label-set, i.e. the set of natural numbers which label the vertices of our graphs.
 Then, a recursive algorithm for constructing the tree corresponding to a Prüfer sequence $p = p_1\ldots p_{n-2}$ over a label set $L$ is the following: